Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Where an asylum claim is not supported, the individual may not be able to stay legally in the UK.
 When asylum claims have been fully heard/the appeals process exhausted, an individual has no entitlement to public funds (with a few exceptions where the withdrawal of support would be seen as a breach of human rights).

-Students who meet one of the 4 criteria below (plus the other criteria for age and residency) and who have a financial need can apply for a bursary for vulnerable groups of up to £1,200 per year (if they are participating on a study programme that lasts for 30 weeks or more; a pro-rata amount is paid to students on study programmes of less than 30 weeks).
-This reflects that students in these groups may need a greater level of support to enable them to continue to participate.
-Institutions must ensure that students are eligible for the bursary for defined vulnerable groups in each year they require support.
+Students who meet the criteria, and who have a financial need, can apply for a bursary for vulnerable groups.
+The defined groups reflect that these students may need a greater level of support to enable them to continue to participate.
+Institutions must ensure students are eligible for the bursary for defined vulnerable groups in each year they require support.

 The defined vulnerable groups are students who are: